bionitio-team/bionitio/README.md

  | bash -s -- -l rust -n skynet -c BSD-3-Clause
 ```

-In the example above, a new project directory called `skynet` will be created in the current working directory, and a fresh project will be started using the rust implementation of biotool.
-A new git repository will be created within the `skynet` directory.
+The example above starts a fresh project called `skynet` using Rust as the implementation language.
+A new git repository will be created in a sub-directory called `skynet`, and the project using the BSD 3 Clause license.

-If you prefer not to run a shell script from the web, then you can clone the biotool repository, and run the script locally.
+If you prefer not to run a shell script from the web, then you can clone the biotool repository, and run the script locally, as shown below:

 ```
 curl https://raw.githubusercontent.com/biotool-paper/biotool/master/boot/biotool-boot.sh > biotool-boot.sh